namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 10/8/24
+- Will start adding the implementation to rest of the tables

 ### 10/7/24
-- Will continue working on 2949 today
+- Continued working on 2949
+- Have most of the services implemented with the templates table

 ### 10/4/24
 - Fixed 3158 bug